EndPointCorp/end-point-blog/2016/05/25/caching-resizing-reverse-proxying-image-server-nginx.html.md

 ### Caching Proxy configuration

 Next, we configured our front facing virtual host.
-In our case, we needed the reverse proxy to live within an already existing site, and that's why we chose the /image/ path prefix.
+In our case, we needed the reverse proxy to live within an already existing site, and that’s why we chose the /image/ path prefix.

 ```bash
 server {